peterjrohrer/meta_drone/README.md

 ## Using This

 To run the program, one will need an AR.Drone 2.0, Meta Glasses, and a computer.
 First, connect to the drone's wifi after powering the drone on.
-Run `game.exe` file in the `new-interface` folder after plugging in and connecting the Meta Glasses.
+Run `game.exe` file in the `game` folder after plugging in and connecting the Meta Glasses.
 Then, once the GUI is visible, run the `main.js` file located in the `wss` directory.
 The drone should start to rise.
 Once it has taken off, you should be able to control the drone!

 ## In Action